-The volume of media pitches was up (18.9%), especially at the global level where brands used their pitches as a means of evaluating their incumbent agency's transparency versus the marketplace.
-At the same time, in the UK, media agencies were kept busy by brands undertaking "local" pitches including CCS, Co-op.
-Coca-Cola, Heineken, LV=, Lloyds, Mondelez, Specsavers and Whitbread.

-While there was an increase in the volume of media reviews, the number of CRM reviews was down.
-This was partly due to businesses preferring to stick with their incumbents in the face of GDPR rather than seek a new partner at a very complex time for CRM marketing.
+The volume of media pitches was marginally up, especially at the global level where brands used their pitches as a means of evaluating their incumbent agency's transparency versus the marketplace.
+Meanwhile, the number of CRM reviews were down, partly due to businesses preferring to stick with their incumbents in the face of GDPR rather than seek a new partner at a very complex time for CRM marketing.